qprqpr/GaijinApplicationPlatform/docs/dev-portal/gui/configs-management.md

 Data are edited as in a regular text editor, with [code-complete](#code-complete), [errors marker](#errors-marker) and [changes marker](#changes-marker)

 #### Common actions for config elements
-You can change some config elements and save the click to button “Save all”
+You can change some config elements and save it by the click to button “Save all”
 ![Save all elements](./images/save-all-elements.png)
 To edit the common values ​​of several config elements, select them by checking the appropriate checkboxes
 ![Check elements](./images/check-elements.png)